guillaumecherel/constructor-graph/Readme.md

 Constructors
 ============

-The constructors are constituted of the functions of the DSL and special constructors.
-The DSL is specified by the user (e.g. the file <dsl/openmole.cons>).
+The functions of the DSL and the special constructors form the *constructors*.
+The DSL is specified by the user (e.g. the file
+<dsl/openmole.cons>).
 The input file parser is implemented in
 <src/parse.rs>.
-The special constructors are functions that trigger some actions such as asking for user input.
+The special constructors are functions that trigger some
+actions such as asking for user input.
 Currently, they are:

 - `ReadInt: Int`
 - `ReadDouble: Double`